 Lead: Dr. John Hart

-This module introduces the key concepts and tools relating to the application of computational simulation to understand the performance and behaviour of sports equipment.
+This module introduces key concepts and tools relating to the computational design and assessment of sports equipment.

 Numerical programming in sports engineering